drbean/curriculum/pages/homepage/markdown/ThatsItThere.md

 :	I spent time looking for a magnifying glass.
 Its cover was on my desk.
 I gave up looking for it.
 Some time later, I opened a drawer and saw it there, where it was kept.
 I didn't say, 'That's it there!'

+3. 'Here it is.'

+:I was looking for my mask in my pockets.
+I looked in my left pocket.
+It was there.
+I said, 'Here it is.'

 Back to [WobblyEnglish](WobblyEnglish.html)